Brabant Potatoes Recipe

 • Stir until well-incorporated.

-• When the Brabrant potatoes are all ready, transfer them to a serving platter or bowl.
+• Transfer the fried potatoes to a serving platter or bowl.

 • Serve immediately.